openpmix/prrte/src/docs/prrte-rst-content/cli-bind-to.rst

 * ``IF-SUPPORTED`` indicates that the job should continue to be launched and executed even if binding cannot be performed as requested.

+* ``LIMIT=n`` limits the number of processes bound to each eligible representative of the specified type to the given number.
+For example, speifying "--bind-to l3:limit=2" would direct PRRTE to bind ranks to the L3caches, limiting the number of processes bound to each l3cache to two - i.e., bind 2 processes to a given l3cache, and then move on to the next.

 .. note:: Directives and qualifiers are case-insensitive.
           ``OVERLOAD`` is the same as ``overload``.